Helicity Softer Dipole Pomeron Model for Vector Meson Photoproduction by Arbitrarily Polarized Photons: Comparisons, Predictions and Discussions

 SDMEs are the pivotal observables to corroborate the helicity amplitude of the present model.
-The comparisons of the Linear SDMEs between the models and the GlueX data are essential to demonstrate the success of our model, as showed in Fig.\ref{sdmeGXplot}.
-To inspect further how well JPACM is capable to describe the measurements, a JPAC model of only free helicity parameters with $\Sigma_{i}$ re-fitted to the GlueX SDMEs data (JPACn) is also included in the comparisons.
-Obviously the HSDP model are congruous with the $9$ SDMEs measurements overwhelmingly better than JPACM and JPACn, and still better than rJPAC, from low $t$ up to the highest $|t|$-bins.
-It's clear to qualify their congruity by the reduced chi-square: our model has $\chi^{2}_{SD}/DoF=4.14515$ comparing to $\{356.952, 106.693, 10.5824\}$ of \{JPACM, JPACn, rJPAC\}. $3$ SLAC natural/unnatural SDMEs are also compared with these models in Fig.\ref{sdmeSLplot}, indicating \emph{the dominance of natural exchanges}.
-Surprisingly, the present model is even better than JPACM which was fitted with SLAC data, at low energies, as their $\chi^{2}_{reduced}|_{E_{\ga}=\{2.8,4.7,93\}GeV}$ show: $\{1.87,1.51,1.95\}_{HSDP}$ vs $\{3.0,2.63,1.76\}_{JPAC}$.
+The comparisons of the Linear SDMEs between the models and the GlueX data are essential to demonstrate the success of our model, as shown in Fig.\ref{sdmeGXplot}.
+To inspect further how well JPACM is capable to describe the measurements, a JPAC model of only free helicity parameters with $\Sigma_{i}$ re-fitted to the GlueX SDMEs data (JPACn) is also included in the comparisons. \emph{The HSDP model reproduces the $9$ SDMEs measurements substantially better} than JPACM and JPACn, and still better than rJPAC, from low $t$ up to the highest $|t|$-bins.
+The reduced chi-square qualifies this consistency: our model has $\chi^{2}_{SD}/\text{dof}=4.14515$ comparing to $\{356.952, 106.693, 10.5824\}$ of \{JPACM, JPACn, rJPAC\}. $3$ SLAC natural/unnatural SDMEs are also compared with these models in Fig.\ref{sdmeSLplot}, indicating \emph{the dominance of natural exchanges}.
+Surprisingly, the present model is even better than JPACM which was fitted with SLAC data, at low energies, as their $\chi^{2}_{reduced}|_{E_{\gamma}=\{2.8,4.7,93\}GeV}$ show: $\{1.87,1.51,1.95\}_{HSDP}$ vs $\{3.0,2.63,1.76\}_{JPAC}$.